-The non-credit Certificate in Deaf Interpreting (CIDI) program is delivered using an online blended format with two-thirds of instruction occurring synchronously in Zoom and one-third completed asynchronously online.
+The non-credit Certificate in Deaf Interpreting (CIDI) program is delivered using an online blended format with two-thirds of instruction occurring synchronously on Monday and Wednesday evenings in Zoom and one-third completed asynchronously online.
+There is also a required four-day on-campus Deaf-Blind Protactile session held in September.
 The 20-week CIDI program runs from September to April and trains Deaf professionals to interpret a variety of discourses in educational, international, legal, medical, mental health, business, and DeafBlind settings.

 The online application deadline is March 31.
 Applicants will receive an email by April 30 with a decision on their application status.

 Demonstrate an understanding of foundations for effective English-to-ASL and ASL-to-English translations

 Explain the roles and functions of a deaf interpreter

 Demonstrate the ability to interpret in different discourses (e.g., medical, mental health, legal, business, DeafBlind, education, and press conferences)

 Demonstrate the use of interlingual and intralingual linguistic features (e.g., depiction, constructed action, use of visual-spatial congruence, register, non-manual signals [including mouth morphemes and affect markers]) and extralinguistic knowledge in deaf interpretation

 Apply knowledge of Deaf, DeafBlind, and other cultures to deaf interpretation and mediation

 Simulate a deaf interpretation team with a hearing interpreter